-Sarah Kruger has been a member of the Board of Directors for Kruger since 2008, currently a Vice President and co-chairs the Human Resources committee for Kruger.
+Sarah Kruger was appointed Co-President of Kruger Inc. in November 2024.
+She has been a member of the Board of Directors for Kruger Inc. since 2008, and co-chairs the Human Resources committee for Kruger.
 Sarah also sits on Kruger Leadership committees across all of the organizations' business segments.